iredmail/docs/en_US/installation/0-setup.dns.md

 that e-mail.
 MX record is the location of your mail server that you have provided to the outside world via the DNS.

-Many DNS names have more than one MX record, meaning you could have more than one mail server setup per DNS name to receive e-mails.
+Most mail servers generally have more than one MX record, meaning you could have more than one mail server setup per DNS name to receive e-mails.
 Each MX record has a priority number assigned to it in the DNS.
 The MX record with __lowest number has the highest priority__ and that is considered your primary MX record or